NCAR/vast/CONTRIBUTING.md

 ````
 Start building sites …
+hugo v0.97.3+extended darwin/amd64 BuildDate=unknown

                    | EN
 -------------------+------
-  Pages            |  32
+  Pages            |  39
-  Paginator pages  |   2
+  Paginator pages  |   1
   Non-page files   |   0
-  Static files     | 175
+  Static files     | 203
   Processed images |   0
-  Aliases          |   2
+  Aliases          |   7
   Sitemaps         |   1
   Cleaned          |   0

-Built in 438 ms
+Built in 360 ms
-Watching for changes in /Users/hkershaw/DART/website/hugo-website/Fresh/hugo-dart/{archetypes,content,data,layouts,static,themes}
+Watching for changes in /Users/kpaul/Software/Development/vast-web/{archetypes,content,data,layouts,static,themes}
-Watching for config changes in /Users/hkershaw/DART/website/hugo-website/Fresh/hugo-dart/config.toml
+Watching for config changes in /Users/kpaul/Software/Development/vast-web/config.toml
 Environment: "development"
 Serving pages from memory
 Running in Fast Render Mode.
 For full rebuilds on change: hugo server --disableFastRender
-Web Server is available at http://localhost:51000/ (bind address 127.0.0.1)
+Web Server is available at http://localhost:1313/ (bind address 127.0.0.1)
+Press Ctrl+C to stop
 ````

-Using your favorite browser, navigate to ` http://localhost:XXXX/`

-Where XXXX is the port number given in the hugo message.
+Using your favorite browser, navigate to ` http://localhost:XXXX/` where `XXXX` is the port number given in the hugo message.
 Hugo uses live reload, so as you edit your files, the site will be rebuilt.

 ## Adding content